Abdul-moiz123/Software-Testing-Simulation/README.md

 ---

-# 🧮 Three Acceptance Sampling Methods
+# 🧮 Acceptance Sampling Methods

-The application compares three approaches.
+The application compares three methods.

 ## 1. Exact Hypergeometric Probability

-The hypergeometric distribution is used when:
+The **Hypergeometric Distribution** is useful when:

-* the population/lot is finite,
+* the population is finite,
-* items are sampled without replacement,
+* sampling occurs without replacement,
-* and the number of defective items in the lot is treated as fixed.
+* and the number of defective items in the finite lot is represented as fixed.

-For example:
+Example:

 ```text
 Lot Size = 1000